anjana502/TCP_Based_Client_Server_Communication/README.md

-Understood the working of low-level network communication using Python’s socket library, implementing a TCP-based client–server model to understand transport-layer protocols, connection management, and data exchange across networks.
+Understood the working of communication low-level network components using Python’s socket library, implementing a TCP-based client–server model to understand transport-layer protocols, connection management, and data exchange across networks.